Handbells are a small percussion instrument. (One might question use of the word "small" for some of the bass bells, especially of Aluminum.)

-HandBells were usually of brass or bronze, but sometimes have been of copper, clay, porcelain, glass, wood, or other hard material.(1, 2) They are attached to a stem, loop, or leather strap for a handle; most have a clapper, though some are struck externally.
-The earliest HandBells were probably of beaten copper, but since the Bronze Age most metal bells have been cast.
+Handbells were usually of brass or bronze, but sometimes have been of copper, clay, porcelain, glass, wood, or other hard material.(1) They are attached to a stem, loop, or leather strap for a handle; most have a clapper, though some are struck externally.
+The earliest handbells were probably of beaten copper, but since the Bronze Age most metal bells have been cast.

-The northern 10 tribes of Isreal were conquered and carried off in 734 and then 722 BC in two stages to Assyria (whose capital was Nineveh in what is now modern Iraq).
-While that is much later than 7th-century BC, it provides a timeline milestone.
-The southern kingdom known as Judah, was subsequently similarly conquered and carried off in even later phases, which culminated in 586 BC with the destruction of the first Temple in Jerusalem.(3)
+To but Nineveh into more historical perspective, MANY centuries later than the likely handbells from the 7thcentury, the northern 10 tribes of Isreal were conquered and carried off in 734 and then 722 BC (in two stages) to Assyria (whose capital was Nineveh in what is now modern Iraq).
+While that is much later than 7th-century BC, it provides what to some may be a more familiar timeline milestone.
+The southern kingdom known as Judah, was subsequently similarly conquered and carried off in an even later phase, which culminated in 586 BC with the destruction of the first Temple in Jerusalem.(2)

 Some 49 6th-century AD Irish bells, made of iron plate, hammered square and riveted, are preserved, the most famous being the Clog-an-Eadhacta Phatraic (Bell of St. Patrick’s Will) of about AD 552.